-A study published in 2015 showed that although in general lighter colored cats were rehomed sooner than darker cats, yellow colored cats sadly had the longest stay in the shelter
+People may prefer their orange cats to be a really dark ginger or red in color rather than the paler yellow shades of orange.
+A study published in 2015 showed that although in general lighter colored cats were rehomed sooner than darker cats, adult yellow colored cats sadly had the longest stay in the shelter.

 #8 It’s true!
 Orange Tabbies are usually male

+You’ve probably heard that orange tabbies are usually male.
+And it’s true.
+They are.
+More than three-quarters of them.
 It’s all to do with the way that the color orange is passed down on the cat’s chromosomes.

-And while the typical orange ‘street’ cat is often short coated, our orange friends can be either long or short haired.
+Cat coat hair length is inherited independently of color.
+But while the typical orange ‘street’ cat is often short coated, our orange friends can be either long or short haired.

-Not all orange tabbies have exactly the same markings.
+Not all tabbies have exactly the same markings.
 Some do have the traditional stripes.
 While others have a ‘ticked’ pattern and some have swirls or a marbled appearance.

 The Cat Fancier’s Association have some nice illustrations and explanations of the different tabby markings on their website.

-#12 The gene responsible for tabby patterning is called Taqpep
+#13 The gene responsible for tabby patterning is called Taqpep

-#13 Tabby patterns are designed to hide a hunting cat!
+#15 Tabby patterns are designed to hide a hunting cat!